qir-alliance/.github/minutes/sc-meeting-2022-12.md

 - Adaptive Profile definition review
 - Update on the Runtime workstream
 - QIR runner move to the QIR Alliance repo
-- Linux FoundationNovermber newsletter link to the Year One In Review blogpost
+- Linux Foundation November newsletter link to the Year One In Review blogpost
 - Next steps

 ## Recap and status